telerik/ajax-docs/api/server/Telerik.Web.UI/UploadedFile.md

 Gets the size in bytes of an uploaded file.

-###  LastModifiedDate `DateTime`

-Gets the last modified date of the uploaded file.

-#### Remarks
-The property is available only in RadAsyncUpload control when FileApi module is used

 ###  ContentType `String`

 Gets the MIME content type of a file sent by a client.